 The interventions within this package are likely to induce a modal shift to sustainable transport including bus, rail, walking, wheeling and cycling.
-The increased opportunities to travel by these modes would be beneficial and create opportunities for rural communities to access key services, such as employment opportunities and healthcare facilities.
+The increased opportunities to travel by these modes would be beneficial and create opportunities for communities to access key services, such as employment opportunities and healthcare facilities.

-The active travel interventions within this package would improve the active travel network coverage between local communities along the corridor on a new segregated active travel route.
-Through the provision of improved surfaces and crossing points for active travel between towns and settlements, the infrastructure installed could be designed to improve comparative access and transport inclusivity for commonly disadvantaged groups, providing benefits particularly to young people, older people and people with disabilities through the consideration in design for adapted cycles.
-Improved safety measures would also reduce road and personal safety concerns for active travel users, including children and women.
+The active travel interventions within this package would improve the active travel network coverage within and between local communities along the corridor on a new segregated long distance active travel route.
+Through the provision of improved surfaces and crossing points for active travel in towns and settlements, the infrastructure installed could be designed to improve comparative access and transport inclusivity for commonly disadvantaged groups, providing social and community benefits particularly to young people, older people and people with disabilities through the consideration in design for adapted cycles.